Sorting with Teams: Proofs

 \subsection{Dual Problem}

-To characterize the solution to the dual problem, we use a generalization of Kantorovich duality for multiple marginal distributions (\citet{Kellerer:1984}).\footnote{An instructive exposition of \citet{Kellerer:1984} is presented in \citet{Rachev:1998}.} Kantorovich duality states that the optimal value for the planning problem coincides with the optimal value for the dual problem.
+To characterize the solution to the dual problem, we use a generalization of Kantorovich duality for multiple marginal distributions \citep{Kellerer:1984}.\footnote{An instructive exposition of \citet{Kellerer:1984} is presented in \citet{Rachev:1998}.} The duality result states that the optimal value for the planning problem coincides with the optimal value for the dual problem, and that the dual solution exists in the class of integrable functions.

 \textbf{Duality}.
 Let $X$ and $Z$ be compact subsets of the set of real numbers, and $F_{x}$ and $F_z$ be probability measures on $X$ and $Z$ respectively.
-Let loss function $\ell(x_1, x_2, z)$ be continuous on $X \times X \times Z$ and $\Pi(F_x,F_x,F_z)$ denote the set of measures $\pi$ on $X \times X \times Z$ with fixed projections $\text{pr}_{x}(\pi) = F_x$ and $\text{pr}_{z}(\pi) = F_z$.
+Let loss function $\ell(x_1, \dots, x_m, z)$ be continuous on $X \times \dots \times X \times Z$ and $\Pi(F_x,\dots,F_x,F_z)$ denote the set of measures $\pi$ on $X \times \dots \times X \times Z$ with fixed projections $\text{pr}_{x_i}(\pi) = F_x$ and $\text{pr}_{z}(\pi) = F_z$.
 Then,

-where the supremum is taken with respect to the collection of integrable functions $\hat{w}_i \in L^1(X, F_x)$ and $v \in L^1(z, F_z)$ subject to the constraint $\hat{w}_1(x_1) + \hat{w}_2(x_2) + \hat{v}(z) \leq \ell(x_1, x_2, z)$ for any triplet $(x_1,x_2,z) \in X \times X \times Z$.
+where the supremum is taken with respect to the collection of integrable functions $\hat{w}_i \in L^1(X, F_x)$ and $v \in L^1(Z, F_z)$ subject to the constraint $\sum\limits_{i=1}^m \hat{w}_i(x_i) + \hat{v}(z) \leq \ell(x_1, \dots, x_m, z)$ for any triplet $(x_1, \dots, x_m, z) \in X \times \dots \times X \times Z$.

 Applying the duality theorem to our problem, we establish that the dual solution attains the same value as the planning problem and that the dual solution exists in the class of integrable functions.
-We next establish that the solution exists in the class of continuous functions.
+We establish that the solution exists in the class of continuous functions.